chrisstef/defi-staking/README.md

 ## Summary ⚡

-A decentralized finance app built with Ganache, Solidity & React.
+A Decentralized Finance app built with Ganache, Solidity & React.

 It's main focus is to demonstrate the fundamentals of staking/yield-farming.

 The users are being airdropped tokens as a reward for staking.

-In the near future, the app will exist in a broader DAO project.
+In the near future, the Dapp will exist in a broader DAO project.

 Reward tokens will then have use case (such as voting power, access to specific social events etc).

-The dapp is currently been deployed on the folllowing test networks:
+The Dapp is currently been deployed on the folllowing test networks:
 - **[Stardust](https://stardust-explorer.metis.io/)**
 - **[Mumbai](https://mumbai.polygonscan.com/)**
 - **[Meter](https://scan-warringstakes.meter.io/)**